optimsoc/optimsoc/src/backend_uart/logic/demo/vcu108_stress_test/README.md

-@defgroup backend_uart-examples-vcu108_loopback VCU108 UART Loopback Demo
+@defgroup backend_uart-examples-vcu108_stress_test VCU108 UART Stress Test Demo
 @ingroup backend_uart-logic

-This demo implements a loopback in the device.
+This demo implements a stress test in the device.
-Also a small demo using the pushbuttons, user DIP switch and GPIO LEDs is implemented.

 @note The VCU108 board provides only a rather slow UART chip.
 In theory, it should be able to provide up to 2 MBaud/s, but in our testing only speeds up to roughly 1 MBaud/s work reliably.
+However, it is also possible to use a PmodUSBUART module to achieve a higher speed.
+By default the demo uses such a module, connected to the bottom row of J52, which can reach up to 3 MBaud/s.

 Prerequisites
 -------------